 AM-grade metal powders currently offered by Oerlikon include nickel-, cobalt- and titanium-based alloys as well as stainless steels and maraging steels.

-Innovative alloy development
+Innovative alloy development at Oerlikon

 Oerlikon’s acquisition of Scoperta has put the company in a leading position to develop the next generation of material solutions for industrial applications, with powerful ‘big data’ analytical software used to design new alloys in a matter of months rather than years.
 The result is that new alloys can be commercialised much more effectively, thereby giving customers the materials needed for their applications far faster than through conventional empirical material development methods.